onap/policy-parent/docs/clamp/acm/design-impl/participants/participant-intermediary.rst

 Migrate of an Automation Composition Instance
 ---------------------------------------------
-- AC-runtime saves the compositionTargetId and updates the instance properties of the deployed Ac instances
+- ACM-runtime saves the compositionTargetId and updates the instance properties of the deployed Ac instances
 - it triggers the execution to send a broadcast AUTOMATION_COMPOSITION_MIGRATION message with precheck set to false
 - the message is built by AutomationCompositionMigrationPublisher using the REST request payload (to fill the compositionTargetId and list of elements with the updated property values)
 - Participant-intermediary will receive a AUTOMATION_COMPOSITION_MIGRATION message and stores the compositionTargetId and the updated values of the elements on CacheProvider